October 1, 2004

 "If librarians were to do this for their organizations (i.e. newsmastering), what would you see as the primary benefit and value to their staff and to the organization as a whole?"

-Robin Good had this Answer:
+Robin Good had replied:

 "There are several major benefits in leveraging this approach to researching and gathering information.
 Let me mention the most important ones: